Download the PHP package nette/php-generator without Composer

 Namespace

-Classes, traits, interfaces and enums (hereinafter classes) can be grouped into namespaces (class PhpNamespace):
+Classes, traits, interfaces, and enums (hereafter referred to as classes) can be grouped into namespaces represented by the PhpNamespace class:

-If the class already exists, it throws exception.
+If the class already exists, an exception is thrown.

-To simplify a fully qualified class, function or constant name according to the defined aliases, use the simplifyName method:
+To simplify a fully qualified class, function, or constant name based on defined aliases, use the simplifyName method:

-Conversely, you can convert a simplified class, function or constant name to a fully qualified one using the resolveName method:
+Conversely, you can convert a simplified class, function, or constant name back to a fully qualified name using the resolveName method:

 Class Names Resolving

-When the class is part of the namespace, it is rendered slightly differently: all types (ie. type hints, return types, parent class name, implemented interfaces, used traits and attributes) are automatically resolved (unless you turn it off, see below).
-It means that you have to use full class names in definitions and they will be replaced with aliases (according to the use-statements) or fully qualified names in the resulting code:
+When a class is part of a namespace, it's rendered slightly differently: all types (e.g., type hints, return types, parent class name, implemented interfaces, used traits, and attributes) are automatically resolved (unless you turn it off, see below).
+This means you must use fully qualified class names in definitions, and they will be replaced with aliases (based on use clauses) or fully qualified names in the resulting code:

 Result: